 The voluntary role runs for two years and includes a package of support and training.

 We’re looking for healthcare professionals who are committed to improving local diabetes care.
-The role is open to all healthcare professionals from across the diabetes pathway, including consultants, GPs, nurses, dietitians, podiatrists senior pharmacists and psychologists.
+The role is open to all healthcare professionals from across the diabetes pathway, including consultants, GPs, nurses, dietitians, podiatrists, senior pharmacists and psychologists.
 Applicants should be experienced in treating the complex needs of people with diabetes, and have the potential to lead real change.
 Clinical Champions will be required to deliver a project to improve local diabetes care and all applicants should spend time thinking about their project and what the local need is for their initiative before applying.